 Online car auctions have changed all that!
 By listing vehicles from certain dealer-only auction houses on their site so that you get access to this inventory at great prices, online car auctions have opened up U.S. used car auctions to everyone!

-Once your account is created and funded, you can browse an extensive database of auctions taking place across the country every day.
+Browse the extensive database of auctions taking place across the country every day.
 In addition, an auction agent or broker can assist you through the process and can even connect you with other used car auctions that are not displayable online.
 All told, online car auctions are the best way to get an incredible deal on used cars in the United States.
-In fact, some have even found that they’re able to save upwards of 70% on the total cost of a vehicle.
+Some have even found that they’re able to save upwards of 70% on the total cost of a vehicle.
 That’s incredible!

 Shipping a Used or Salvage U.S. Car to Qatar

 Qatar and the United States enjoy a close economic partnership.
-As such, finding a port in the United States that offers shipping service to the nation should be a relatively easy affair.
-The real decision that you’ll have to make is in regard to your preferred shipping method.
+As such, finding a port in the United States that offers shipping services to the nation should be a relatively easy affair.
+The real decision that you’ll have to make is regarding your preferred shipping method.

-First and foremost, you can opt for container shipping, which offers the greatest level of protection for your used vehicle, but which is also rather expensive.
-Alternatively, you might also consider something that’s known as RORO shipping, which stands for “roll-on roll-off”.
+First and foremost, you can opt for container shipping, which offers the greatest level of protection for your used vehicle, but is also rather expensive.
+Alternatively, consider RORO shipping.
+RORO stands for “roll-on roll-off”.
 If you ship via this method, your used vehicle will simply be rolled onto the ship at your chosen U.S. port and then rolled off of the ship once it arrives in Qatar.

-There are a number of different ports to which you can ship your used U.S. vehicle to Qatar along the country’s east coast.
-The Port of Doha serves at the country’s primary container port, and will be the place to which most vehicles are shipped into the country.
+There are several different ports to which you can ship your used U.S. vehicle to Qatar along the country’s east coast.
+The Port of Doha serves as the country’s primary container port and will be the place to which most vehicles are shipped into the country.
 However, there are a few other options, especially if you will be shipping your used vehicle via the RORO method.
 For more information about the Port of Doha, please visit the Qatar Port Management Company.
 In addition, a new major container port, Hamad Port, is beginning to open up to commercial traffic.
-You can learn more about this port and availability by visiting this website.
+You can learn more about this port and its availability by visiting this website.